 In an asset sale, pursuant to the Labour Law, in the event an establishment is transferred from one employer to another, employees of the transferred establishment are transferred automatically to the new employer.
 Both the former and new employers will be jointly liable for the fulfilment of their entire obligations as set out under the employees' employment contracts.
 Article 9, Paragraph 2 of the Labour Law states the following:

 merging the establishment with another or transferring it by inheritance, bequeath, donation, or sale – even by public auction – or by assigning or leasing it or other such disposing actions shall not terminate the employment contracts of the existing employees.
 The successor employer shall be responsible jointly with the former employers for implementing all obligations arising from these contracts.

-Based on Article 9, the Labour Law neither defines an asset sale nor sets out parameters to include a sale of business, whether in whole or partial.
+Based on Article 9, the Labour Law neither defines an asset sale nor sets out parameters to include a sale of business, whether whole or partial.
 Hence, some sellers tend not to apply the conservative approach and have employees transferred.
-Although the Labour Law recognises the concept of employees' automatic transfer in the event of an asset sale, practically, the transfer of employees cannot automatically be implemented before the Social Insurance Authority due to bureaucracy.
+Although the Labour Law recognises the concept of employees' automatic transfer in the event of an asset sale, practically, the transfer of employees cannot automatically be implemented before the Social Insurance Authority because of bureaucracy.

-Recently, capital gains realised from the sale of listed Egyptian shares by both resident and non-resident shareholders have been taxable at a rate of 10 per cent.24 For listed securities, the application of this tax was suspended for two years from 17 May 2015.
-This suspension was extended for an additional period of three years to 16 May 2020, and has been further extended until 31 December 2021.25
+Last year, capital gains realised from the sale of listed Egyptian shares by both resident and non-resident shareholders have been taxable at a rate of 10 per cent.26 For listed securities, the application of this tax was suspended for two years from 17 May 2015.
+This suspension was extended for an additional period of three years to 16 May 2020, and has been further extended until 31 December 2021.27